VA Home Loans

 Minimum Down Payment

-There is no minimum down payment for a VA home loan.
+There is no minimum down payment on a VA home loan.
 However, you can choose to make a down payment and it may come from a gift or any documented asset.

 The maximum Jumbo VA loan limit is $700,000.
 However, the loan amount is subject to the following criteria:

-With a VA Jumbo Loan you can apply for a loan amount up to $700,000 and will only need a down payment of 25% on the difference between $424,100 and the purchase price of the home.
+With a VA Jumbo Loan, you can apply for a loan amount up to $700,000 and will only need a down payment of 25% on the difference between $453,100 and the purchase price of the home.

 Cash-Out Refinance Loans